Frequently Asked Questions

 A maximum distance of 1,500 kms applies.

-What is the minimum load?
+What are the minimum load sizes?

 From what distance can I obtain water?